 - If you elect Extended support and the project site is not running the latest version of WordPress and/or some installed plugins and/or the theme it is using are not up to date at the time the project begins, the Extended support fee will be used to cover the the cost of the first post-project inquiry/diagnostic.
 Should you never require post-project diagnostic support, the Extended support fee, if paid, is non-refundable.

-- We reserve the right to make the final determination as to whether any changes made, or desired to be made, invalidate or will invalidate the structure of the optimization work we have already performed;
+- We reserve the right to make the final determination as to whether any changes made to your site invalidate or will invalidate the structure of the optimization work we have already performed;

 - We reserve the right to be the sole arbiter of whether or not support is being abused;